-In her spare time, Jessica enjoys baking (lots of croissants and bread!), visiting Disney parks, weightlifting (to counter all the baking activities), and going to the movies.
-She moved to Minneapolis in October 2017 from the Bay Area in California and is having fun exploring a new state.
+In her spare time, Jessica enjoys baking (lots of croissants and bread!), visiting Disney parks, weightlifting (to counter all the baking activities), and exploring the Twin Cities with her toddler and husband.
+She moved to Minneapolis in October 2017 from the Bay Area in California and now considers Minnesota her new home.

 Recent journal articles